Updated 2/20/2020. I am starting to redo this during the next few months.

 There are some old and some new low wattage lights and night lights out there.
 I just want people to beware of possible disappointments and to know of some of the better ones.

-Note that all models described below are made for use in the USA, and require 120 volts.
-Some models require specifically 60 Hz AC.
+Note that all models described below are made for use in USA or North America, and require 120 volts, and may require specifically 60 Hz AC.
 Most 120VAC LED models and in general 120 VAC electroluminescent models will work safely at 50 Hz 110-120 VAC with slightly reduced light output.
-Most fluorescent models requiring AC should only be operated at their rated frequency.
+Most fluorescent models requiring AC should only be operated at their rated AC frequency/frequencies.

 The usual 1/4 watt neon night lights